imharsh2005/week6/README.md

-# week6
-THis is a new change 1
+this is readme file change 1
-THis is a new change 4
-THis is a new change 5